bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 responses for data observed prior to the end of 2017, v2 is for data from 2018 onwards).
 Users may also choose to modify the lookup table *response_default.txt* within the above directory, pointing to the older response curves if desired.
-For reference, response curves used in reduction of data products is specified in the FITS header keyword ``RSPNFILE``.
+For reference, the response curve used in reduction of data products is specified in the FITS header keyword ``RSPNFILE``.

 .. figure:: images/fifi_fadda_dsi_response_comparison.png